-Please note: this meeting may be recorded, and the recording may be added to the website.
+Please note: this meeting may be recorded.

 At the start of the meeting the Chair will confirm if all or part of the meeting is being audio recorded.
 The whole of the meeting will be recorded, except where there are confidential or exempt items.